celestiaorg/docs/learn/how-celestia-works/transaction-lifecycle.md

 is probabilistically guaranteed (for more details, take a look at the [original paper](https://arxiv.org/abs/1809.09044)).

-By fine tuning Celestia's parameters (e.g., the number of data chunks sampled by each light node) the likelihood of false positives can be sufficiently reduced such that block producers have no incentive to withhold the block data.
+By fine tuning Celestia's parameters (e.g., the number of data shares sampled by each light node) the likelihood of false positives can be sufficiently reduced such that block producers have no incentive to withhold the block data.